-- By nature when groundwater comes into contact with fluoride-containing minerals naturally present in the earth; or - By a water purveyor through addition of fluoride to the water they are providing in the distribution system.
+- 1. By nature, when groundwater comes into contact with fluoride-containing minerals naturally present in the earth; or - 2.
+By a water purveyor through addition of fluoride to the water they are providing in the distribution system.

-Beginning January 1, 2020, the fluoride levels at Weston District treatment plant was adjusted to achieve an optimal fluoride level of 0.67 parts per million (ppm) and a control range of 0.5 ppm to 0.9 ppm to comply with the state's Water Fluoridation Standards.
-The fluoride levels in the entire system are consistent year-round.
+The Kanawha Valley treatment plant has naturally-occurring fluoride in the source water and also receives fluoridated water from fluoride additive.
+Beginning February 19, 2018, the fluoride level at the Kanawha Valley Water treatment plant was adjusted to achieve an optimal fluoride level of 0.7 parts per million (ppm) and a control range of 0.6 ppm to 0.8 ppm to comply with the state's Water Fluoridation Standards.
+The naturally-occurring fluoride levels in the Elk River are close to optimal levels (approximately 0.2 ppm) and with the Kanawha Valley treatment plant fluoride addition, the fluoride levels in the entire system are consistent year-round.